nadirbad/nadirbad.dev/cmku12bay000202ju618ohd9h.md

 Start with the single-file approach (Approach 2) if you're unsure.
 It delivers most of the VSA benefits with minimal overhead.
 You can always refactor toward feature folders or domain organization as your application grows.

-For a deeper dive into Vertical Slice Architecture itself, including how it compares to Clean Architecture and when to choose each - see the [comprehensive guide](/vertical-slice-architecture-dotnet) or [the detailed comparison](/vertical-slice-vs-clean-architecture).
+For a deeper dive into Vertical Slice Architecture itself—including CQRS patterns, MediatR setup, and testing strategies—see [Vertical Slice Architecture in .NET 10: The Ultimate Guide](/vertical-slice-architecture-dotnet) or explore [how VSA compares to Clean Architecture](/vertical-slice-vs-clean-architecture).

 ---